eriks22/ENEL525-Final-Project/README.md

 14 monocytes Continuous (- 1 , 1 )
 15 red blood cell distribution width (RBCDW).
 Continuous (- 1 , 1 )
 ```

+### The target of the project is to correctly identify positive and negative cases, so the output of the network relies on a binary decision.
+As mentioned in chapter 22 of the course textbook[1], it can be more accurate to create two dedicated output neurons for each case (positive or negative) so two neurons in the output layer were used.

+### The output layer could then be interpreted as such:

 ```
 Output Layer Neuron
 1 2